IBMStreams/streamsx.cdc/README.md

 a "dummy" target table which will be used as the destination for each of the source tables; inserts, updates and deletes will be disabled by the user exit.

-When the table has been successfully mapped, specify CDCStreams as the user exit for the "before insert", "before update" and "before delete" actions.
+When the table has been successfully mapped, specify "CDCStreams" as the user exit for the "before insert", "before update" and
+"before delete" actions.